scuervo91/WellProductivity.jl/README.md

 There are five topics in which the project is going to be focused on:

-<br>-Geoscience* (Current Package)
+<br>-Geoscience
 <br>-Reservoir
-<br>-Production
+<br>-Production (Current Package)
 <br>-Economics
 <br>-Integration

 <br> The package will always be in permanent development and open to suggestions to enhance the program.
-As the code has been written so far by a code enthusiastic Petroleum Engineer I hope to learn as much as possible to get better and usefull programs.
+As the code has been written so far by a code enthusiastic Petroleum Engineer I hope to learn as much as possible to get better and useful programs.

 ## WellProductivity.jl Description
 WellProductivity.jl is a package to perform well productivity analysis (Oil and Gas) such as Decline curve analysis,
 artificial lift system design and performance.

-Given some timeseries data of well production you can estimate the decline rate as well as the forecast to either a given time or economic limit.
-The Recipe Function include an Anomally Detection Algorithm to detect those points which are not represetative for the Decline Analysis, such as production stops etc...
+Given some time series data of well production you can estimate the decline rate as well as the forecast to either a given time or economic limit.
+The Recipe Function include an Anomaly Detection Algorithm to detect those points which are not representative for the Decline Analysis, such as production stops etc...

-You can visualize inflow and outflow curves, operation points and some sensibitities that affect the performance of the curves.
+You can visualize inflow and outflow curves, operation points and some sensibilities that affect the performance of the curves.

 ### Tutorial

-Load Packages requiered
+Load Packages required
 ```julia
 using SQLite
 using CSV